Become a Volunteer

 1) Fill out an application form

-As part of the application package, you will be required to fill in and submit:
+As part of the application process, you will be required to fill in and submit:- Application form including;

 Royal Victoria Hospital (Glen Site)

-You may return your application package to us by mail or by dropping it off at our office.
-Once we have received your complete application form, we will call you in for a short interview.
+Once we have received your application form, we will call you in for a short interview.

 We will ask you to come in for an interview to further discuss your interests as a volunteer and to find you a volunteer placement based on your preferences and our patients’ needs.
 At the interview, you will be required to provide 2 pieces of photo identification (medicare card, driver’s license, student ID, citizenship card, passport).